mlflow/mlflow/docs/source/gateway/databricks.rst

 Step 5: Send Requests Using the Fluent API
 ------------------------------------------

-The next step is to query the Routes using the :ref:`gateway_fluent_api`.
+The next step is to query the Routes using the :ref:`databricks_gateway_fluent_api`.
-For information on formatting requirements and how to pass parameters, see :ref:`gateway_query`.
+For information on formatting requirements and how to pass parameters, see :ref:`databricks_gateway_query`.

 Completions
 ~~~~~~~~~~~
-Here's an example of how to send a completions request using the :ref:`gateway_fluent_api` :
+Here's an example of how to send a completions request using the :ref:`databricks_gateway_fluent_api` :

 .. code-block:: python